hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 In workspaces that aren't connected to a VCS repository, users with permission to apply runs can trigger remote applies with the CLI. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 When you are ready to apply configuration changes, use the `terraform apply` command.
-The apply will start in Terraform Cloud, and the command line will prompt you for approval before applying the changes.
+Terraform Cloud will plan your changes, and the command line will prompt you for approval before applying them.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers